Effective, Low-Cost Screening of Newborns Eliminates a Major Cause of Intellectual Disability

 In 1934, Norwegian doctor Asbjörn Fölling discovered phenylketonuria (PKU), a rare disease that, if left untreated in newborns, causes intellectual disability, seizures, and deafness.
 In 1939, research showed that PKU was an inherited disorder that resulted from the body's inability to break down (metabolize) the amino acid phenylalanine (Phe), a common part of many proteins.
 The extra Phe built up in the blood and body tissues and prevented normal brain development, which often resulted in intellectual disability.

 Through his efforts to understand PKU, Dr. Fölling discovered that a certain chemical called phenylpyruvic acid, which was present in the urine of people with untreated PKU, turned green in the presence of another chemical, ferric chloride.
 This reaction provided the first test for PKU.
 Most infants, only a few days old, did not have enough of the chemical in their urine for the test to detect PKU.
-So, although the test was useful for detecting PKU, this detection was usually too late to prevent damage.
+So, although the test was useful for detecting PKU, it was usually too late to prevent damage.

 By 1953, researchers had developed a special low-protein diet for people with PKU that allowed normal development if started right after birth.
 However, because early detection was not available, most infants and children did not begin the diet in time to prevent the effects of PKU.
 Mass screening of newborns seemed impossible at the time—too costly and too invasive.